 In addition to active social and culinary scenes, Syracuse offers activities for every lifestyle.
 For example, proximity to the Adirondack and Finger Lakes regions provides ideal opportunities for outdoor enthusiasts.
 If you’re a sports, music, or festival fan – or event junkie – NCAA basketball at the Carrier Dome, world-class concerts, and an abundance of regional festivals serve up options for year-round entertainment.

 But many residents find the thing they appreciate most about living in Syracuse is the convenience.
 With desirable suburbs like Fayetteville, Manlius, and Baldwinsville nearby, you’re never more than 20 minutes from the action.
 And since Syracuse sits in the center of the state, destinations like NYC, Rochester, Buffalo, and Toronto are within a few hours driving distance.
+This also means that the top-rated moving companies serve Syracuse with exceptional services and affordable rates.

 Living in Syracuse, NY: What to Know Before Moving to Syracuse